pokt-network/pocket/ibc/docs/ics24.md

 ### Mempool

-With the `IbcMessage` now propagated through the network's mempool, when it is reaped (by the block proposer) the message's validity will be handled by first determining the type of the `IbcMessage`:
+With the `IBCMessage` now propagated through the network's mempool, when it is reaped (by the block proposer) the message's validity will be handled by first determining the type of the `IBCMessage`:

-- `UpdateIbcStore`: The `key` and `value` fields are tracked by persistence and used to update the `ibc` store state tree
+- `UpdateIBCStore`: The `key` and `value` fields are tracked by persistence and used to update the `ibc` store state tree
-- `PruneIbcStore`: The `key` field is tracked by persistence and marked for removal in the `ibc` store state tree
+- `PruneIBCStore`: The `key` field is tracked by persistence and marked for removal in the `ibc` store state tree

 ### State Transition

-See: [PROTOCOL_STATE_HASH.md](../../persistence/docs/PROTOCOL_STATE_HASH.md#ibc-state-tree) for more information on how the persistence module uses the data it has tracked from the `IbcMessage` objects, in order to update the actual state trees and in turn the root hash.
+See: [PROTOCOL_STATE_HASH.md](../../persistence/docs/PROTOCOL_STATE_HASH.md#ibc-state-tree) for more information on how the persistence module uses the data it has tracked from the `IBCMessage` objects, in order to update the actual state trees and in turn the root hash.

 [ics24]: https://github.com/cosmos/ibc/blob/main/spec/core/ics-024-host-requirements/README.md
 [ics20]: https://github.com/cosmos/ibc/blob/main/spec/app/ics-020-fungible-token-transfer/README.md